-Currently, farms in the Raritan River Basin are eligible to apply for the voluntary certification.
-North Jersey RC&D works with each individual applicant to plan, find funding, and implement practices that help protect and enhance water quality in the Raritan River Basin, which provides drinking water for 1.5 million people.
+Farms in Northern New Jersey are invited to apply for this program.
+North Jersey RC&D works with each individual applicant to plan, find funding, and implement practices that help protect and enhance water quality.
+RC&D’s focal areas are Musconetcong River, Neshanic River, and Lopatcong Creek watersheds for this program.

 For more information please contact Laura Tessieri by email or call us at 908-574-5368